openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 While traversing the deep reaches of space, Zak was unfortunately infected with the Chronos Plague - a debilitating disease that distorts the infected's perception of space-time.
 He lies in the Rebel HQ sick bay, struggling to fight off the illness, and makes a Fortitude roll to determine how well he recovers.

-**Success with a twist:** After a day or two of rest, Spaz makes a full recovery and is now immune.
+**Success with a twist:** After a day or two of rest, Zak makes a full recovery and is now immune.
 However, unbeknownst to him, he has become a carrier of the pathogen, endangering his unwary allies.

 **Failure, but the story progresses:** Zak's immune system is too compromised, and the disease persists.
 However, while Zak was confined to the sick bay, his ally Dr. Vreck was hard at work researching a potential cure.
 Vreck has learned of a rare sub thermal lichen that grows only on the asteroids of the Alpha System.
 This lichen may hold the secret to reversing the disease.